Search for heavy resonances decaying to a pair of Lorentz-boosted Higgs bosons in final states with leptons and a bottom quark pair at $\sqrt{s} =$ 13 TeV: Systematic uncertainties

 \subsection{Background uncertainties}

 Background uncertainty parameters are chosen by considering possible discrepancies between data and simulation, such as in the relative background composition or in the jet energy scale.
 Studies of the two CRs are used to verify that the chosen uncertainties cover such differences.
-The fitted values do not depend strongly on the sizes of the pre-fit uncertainties because they serve as loose constraints on the fit.
+The fitted values and the sensitivity to signal do not depend strongly on the sizes of the pre-fit uncertainties because they serve as loose constraints on the fit.
 We verify this by inflating all pre-fit background uncertainties by a factor of two and observing that the final result does not change.
 Therefore, the pre-fit uncertainties are sufficiently large to account for discrepancies between data and simulation in the CRs.
-More complex background models, such as those with more nuisance parameters or higher-order shape distortions, were previously studied in Ref.~\cite{B2G-18-008} but were not found to be necessary.
+More complex background models, such as those with more nuisance parameters or higher-order shape distortions, were studied following the same approach as in Ref.~\cite{B2G-18-008} and not found to be necessary.

 In the following subsections, we detail the parameterization of the different uncertainties for the background.